Logo

 Let $\sigma_1(n)=\sigma(n)$, the sum of divisors function, and $\sigma_k(n)=\sigma(\sigma_{k-1}(n))$.
 Is it true that, for every $m,n$, there exist some $i,j$ such that $\sigma_i(m)=\sigma_j(n)$?

 That is, there is (eventually) only one possible sequence that the iterated sum of divisors function can settle on.
-Selfridge reports numerical evidence suggests the answer is no, but Erdős and Graham write 'it seems unlikely that anything can be proved about this in the near future'.
+Selfridge reports numerical evidence which suggests the answer is no, but Erdős and Graham write 'it seems unlikely that anything can be proved about this in the near future'.

 See also [413] and [414].

-Let $\nu(n)$ count the number of distinct primes dividing $n$.
-Are there infinitely many $n$ such that, for all $m<n$, we have $m+\nu(m) \leq n$?
+Let $\omega(n)$ count the number of distinct primes dividing $n$.
+Are there infinitely many $n$ such that, for all $m<n$, we have $m+\omega(m) \leq n$?

-Erdős suggested this problem as a way of showing that the iterated behaviour of $n\mapsto n+\nu(n)$ eventually settles into a single sequence, regardless of the starting value of $n$ (see also [412] and [414]).
+In [ErGr80] this problem is suggested as a way of showing that the iterated behaviour of $n\mapsto n+\omega(n)$ eventually settles into a single sequence, regardless of the starting value of $n$ (see also [412] and [414]).

 Erdős and Graham report it could be attacked by sieve methods, but 'at present these methods are not strong enough'.
-Can one show that there exists an $\epsilon>0$ such that there are infinitely many $n$ where $m+\epsilon \nu(m)\leq n$ for all $m<n$?

 Let $h_1(n)=h(n)=n+\tau(n)$ (where $\tau(n)$ counts the number of divisors of $n$) and $h_k(n)=h(h_{k-1}(n))$.
 Is it true, for any $m,n$, there exist $i$ and $j$ such that $h_i(m)=h_j(n)$?